josenavas/QiiTa-pet/README.md

-tornado-prototype
+QiiTa-pet
 =================

-Showing implementation of a tornado-redis-celery setup with a login system, push notifications on celery jobs, and file uploads.
+Qiita web frontend based on a tornado-redis-celery setup with a login system, push notifications on celery jobs, and file uploads.

 REQUIREMENTS
 =================